-Report Cards will always report trend, student group, and state comparison data, but will no longer score based on these data.
-Instead, the Target Group Outcomes priority area uses a multiple measures "mini report card" scoring approach.
+The Target Group Outcomes priority area uses a multiple measures "mini report card" scoring approach.
 The target group is scored using the familiar measures of achievement, value-added growth, chronic absenteeism, and graduation/attendance rates.
 Our work with stakeholders identified several factors in support of this new approach: